 - recognised in the SACE at Stage 2 for at least 10 credits.

-Recognised Studies, including VET, can only count to a maximum of 20 credits in an ATAR and/or a TAFE SA Selection Score.
+Recognised Studies, including VET, can only count to a maximum of 20 credits in an ATAR.
 Students also need to satisfy all other university entrance criteria.

 Current students - FAQs